The U.S. birth rate is falling. Here’s how other countries have tried to convince people to have more kids.

 Estonia

 The country’s robust social welfare system has received much of the credit.
 Estonia offers a whopping year and a half of fully paid parental leave, even more than its Nordic neighbors.
-As Estonian Public Broadcasting has reported, maternity wards are “almost magical places” with bathtubs, exercise, dimmable lights, and the option to listen to your favorite music.
+As Estonian Public Broadcasting has reported, maternity wards are “almost magical places” with bathtubs, exercise, dimmable lights and the option to listen to your favorite music.
 Giving birth costs nothing — a stark contrast with the United States, where the average delivery costs more than $4,500 on average.
 Crucially, Estonia already has a low cost of living, and the cash incentives offered to parents mean that a family with three children receives a monthly allowance of roughly $624.